-- According to Alfred Jones (Dictionary of Old Testament Proper Names), the Egyptian historian Manetho translated the name Tammuz with occultus or Hidden, but Jones adds: "Some eminent men thin that this name signifies 'Giver of the vine', and therefore conclude that Tammuz is the same as Bacchus".
+- According to Alfred Jones (Dictionary of Old Testament Proper Names), the Egyptian historian Manetho translated the name Tammuz with occultus or hidden, but Jones adds: "Some eminent men think that this name signifies 'Giver of the vine', and therefore conclude that Tammuz is the same as Bacchus".

 - From a Hebrew root, "to melt down" (Jamieson-Fausset-Brown Bible Commentary; here at Abarim Publications we have been unable to identify this root and are quietly convinced that JFB is shooting blanks at a barn door).